 |Post Bid Award||Acquire Sprung structure, Chiller, DasherBoards, Scoreboard, etc.|

-The Community Recreation Center will be a 40,300 square foot Sprung Structure located behind the new National Demonstration Site inclusive playground on the southwest corner of the Mammoth Creek Park site.
-The approximate 56-foot tall and 130-foot wide facility will provide year-round programming for the community and our thousands of visitors.
+The Community Recreation Center will be a 40,300 square foot Sprung Performance Arena located behind the new National Demonstration Site inclusive playground on the southwest corner of the Mammoth Creek Park site.
+The approximate 56-foot tall and 140-foot wide facility will provide year-round programming for the community and our thousands of visitors.

-Click here to view the full HMC booklet presented to Town Council in September 2019.
+Click here to view the latest aerial renderings presented to Town Council on February 17, 2021.

 The life expectancy of a Sprung structure is designed to last for 65 years, which should be considered permanent for this type of facility.
 Built with an up to 25-year guaranteed performance architectural membrane and an up to 50-year guaranteed performance non-corroding aluminum substructure, Sprung structures are known for their exceptional durability and proven long-term performance.

-The facility is being bid with only ground floor amenities.
-Pending available funding, the facility has the ability to expand to contain a mezzanine, built in viewing bleachers, elevated walkways with ADA access for enhanced viewing and community use.
+The facility is being constructed with only ground floor amenities.
+Pending available funding, the facility has the ability to expand to contain a mezzanine, built in stadium bleachers, and elevated walkways with ADA access for enhanced viewing and community use.

-In the summer months, the facility will be the hub for the expanding Parks and Recreation Department summer camps and programs.
+In the summer months, the Olympic size arena will be transformed into a fully programmable and truly multi-use 20,000 square foot RecZone and will be the new hub or base camp for the expanding Parks and Recreation Department summer camps and programs.